 If there is no water flowing from your pump and, as a result, no water flowing in your home, the pressure switch may be to blame.
 The most likely pressure switch issues in this instance are worn-down contacts or a loose spring.
 These prevent the switch from activating the pump when the pressure reaches the cut-on point.
 If the electrical contacts are worn down, the entire switch must be replaced.
 A loose spring, on the other hand, can be switched out without needing the entire unit replaced.

-If you have ruled out any problems with your switch and there is still no water flow, other devices may be the culprit.
+If you have ruled out any problems with your switch and there is still no water flow, other issues may be the culprit.

 - Low water table.
 During a drought, the water table in your well may be too low for your system to access.